fabio-sassi/zm/MANUAL.md

 other continuations structures like **Exception** and **Continue Exception**.

-If a process task is like a thread, subtasks are like functions executed inside a thread.
+If a process-task is like a thread, subtasks are like functions executed inside a thread.

 When a ptask yield to a subtask the ptask is temporary suspended in a busy-waiting mode until the subtask don't term or suspend